 All right, make that a little bit bigger.

+Okay now I can go and focus on that more info button.
+As our application is looking in better shape now we can start to move on to the more important work of building out our new features.
+Let's back to the presentation.
 So that's just a quick example of how UIFocusDebugger helped us to identify those kinds of simple mistakes that are easy to fix, but that can nonetheless waste a ton of time during application development as we try to track them down.

 So that's focused debugging in tvOS 11.

 To recap our session for today.

 Please take advantage of the new focus update notifications and the protocol extension methods that we're adding in tvOS 11 in order to accomplish common tasks with less code.